hkspm-yp/Astro-e-calendar/README.md

 # Astronomical Events List Generator
-To generate a list of astronomical events (except solar eclipse) within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an excel file.
-This excel file is formatted according to the Astro e-calender of the Hong Kong Space Museum.
+To generate a list of astronomical events within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an Excel file.
+This Excel file is formatted according to the Astro e-calender of the Hong Kong Space Museum.

 New update:
 1. A .CSV file for google calendar will also be saved.
-Before importing into google calendar, user has to open the file using Excel and check the following:
+Before importing into google calendar, users have to open the file using Excel and check the following:
     - Add solar eclipses and update lunar eclipses data if required.
     - Change the format of "Start Time and "End Time" so that it appears HH:MM:SS in Excel.
     - Change the format of "Start Date" and "End Date" of all meteor shower events so that it appears DD/MM/YYYY in Excel.